ADD CONDITION

 Can I use this patch if I am pregnant or breastfeeding?

-If you are pregnant or breastfeeding, consult a health professional before using the Rugby Menthol Cold / Hot Patch.
+If you are pregnant or breastfeeding, consult a health professional before use.

-The patch should not be used on infants, and children under 12 years of age should consult a physician before use.
+It is not recommended for infants, and children under 12 years of age should consult a physician before use.

 How should I store the Rugby Menthol Cold / Hot Patch?